 - Unprotected edges and a lack of scaffolding

-- Lack of lighting, handrails and other safety protections
+- Lack of lighting, handrails, and other safety protections

 The CDC reports that close to 300,000 people are injured each year as the result of work-related falls, and roughly 800 die annually as the result of their injuries.
 In fact, the Occupational Safety and Health Administration (OSHA) rates falls as among the most potentially serious and deadly types of work-related accidents.
-They are ranked among OSHA’s top “fatal four” on-the-job injuries, including back injuries, head injuries, muscle damage, and broken bones, are responsible for nearly 40 percent of all work-related fatalities that occur each year in the U.S.
+They are ranked among OSHA’s top “fatal four” on-the-job injuries, including back injuries, head injuries, muscle damage, and broken bones, which are responsible for nearly 40 percent of all work-related fatalities that occur each year in the U.S.

 Does It Matter Who Is at Fault for a Slip or Fall at Work in Portland?